 Once in the Albany area, Dr. Kristin’s long-standing interest in complementary medicine was rekindled through her work with Dr. Nina Caires at Parkside Veterinary Hospital.
 In 2007, she attended the Chi Institute of Traditional Chinese Veterinary Medicine in Reddick, Florida and completed extensive training to become a Certified Veterinary Acupuncturist.
 In 2008, she made the decision to focus her practice more exclusively on alternative medicine.
 In 2009-2010 she attended Options for Animals College of Animal Chiropractic in Wellsville, Kansas to become Certified in Animal Chiropractic by the International Veterinary Chiropractic Association.
 In 2010, she also attended the University of Tennessee Certificate Program in Canine Physical Rehabilitation and became a Certified Canine Rehabilitation Practitioner.
 In 2011, she received her certification as a Veterinary Pain Practitioner through the International Veterinary Academy of Pain Management.
 She has also completed several in-depth courses for Traditional Chinese Medicine herbal and nutritional therapies.

 Dr. Kristin is married to Dr. Ryan Penno, an equine veterinarian.
-They share their home with three dogs, three horses, and, most recently, a beautiful daughter named Madeleine.
+They share their home with one dogs, three horses, and a beautiful daughter named Madeleine.
 Dr. Kristin keeps busy when not at work or being a mom by riding dressage and eventing, gardening, cooking, making glass art, and beekeeping.
 She also loves to travel.